mvolkmann/blog/src/swift/SwiftPackageManager.md

 ## Using GitHub

 Swift packages are frequently stored in a GitHub repository.
+Each package must be in its own repository.
 To create a GitHub repository for a new package inside Xcode:

 - Quit Xcode.